juliangruber/chrome-extension-twitter-without-stats/readme.md

 # Twitter Without Numbers

-Get a more meaningful twitter experience focused on contents by removing all the numbers!
+Get a more meaningful twitter experience focused on content by removing all the numbers!

 ## Removes